mthnguyener/pyproject_starter/README.md

 repetitive commands.

 ### PyProject Starter Structure
-- `app`: Applications directory where new apps can be added
+- `applications`: Applications directory where new apps can be added
   - `streamlit`: Streamlit service with sample pages (missing test atm)
     - `subpages`: Sample subpages for a Streamlit app
 - `docker`: Docker directory